Gbury/mSAT/README.md

   - A theory (which implements the `Theory_intf.S` signature) to check consistence of assertions.

+  - A dummy empty module to ensure generativity of the solver (solver modules heavily relies on side effects to their internal state)

 ### Sat Solver

 A ready-to-use SAT solver is available in the Sat module.
 It can be used